The Divorce Process in New York State

 In general, whether or not your spouse had an affair will not affect the procedural aspects of your divorce.
 Although New York was actually the last state in the United States to adopt “no-fault” divorce, the court views the dissolution of a marriage as the dissolution of an economic partnership, meaning that it doesn’t matter why the dissolution is occurring, only that each partner gets a fair share of the assets and debts.
 That said, if your spouse spent significant amounts of money on a paramour, or if they acted inappropriately with a paramour in front of your children, then a court may take appropriate action – to award a larger portion of the marital assets to the spouse who was cheated on to make up for the marital funds wasted on the affair, or to award legal and physical child custody to the spouse who is not behaving inappropriately in front of the children.

-Preparing for Divorce Litigation and Court
+Preparing for Divorce Litigation and Court in New York

 As clients of Nolletti Law Group, we will make sure that you have a clear understanding of the discovery process and depositions.
 Before each and every court appearance, your attorney will explain to you its purpose, what to expect, and what issues will be addressed on that day.